i-Madsen/godot4-game-services/README.md

 # godot-game-services

+Modified to use with Godot v4 (specifically built for 4.2.1 - you may need to rebuild plugin with different headers if using another version) with added Game Center functionality (not being developed with Android in mind yet - may cause errors if not on iOS).

-[Godot](https://godotengine.org/) native plugins for iOS [Game Center](https://developer.apple.com/game-center/) and Android Google [Play Game Services](https://developers.google.com/games/services) for Godot v3.5.
+[Godot](https://godotengine.org/) native plugins for iOS [Game Center](https://developer.apple.com/game-center/) and Android Google [Play Game Services](https://developers.google.com/games/services).

 This plugin was developed with the intention to provide a single standard interface to game services on mobile, thus simplifying development.